formlio/forml/docs/workflow/index.rst

 :doc:`interconnections <topology>` is described in details in the following chapters.

 .. caution::
-    The workflow internals is at its core applied principles from graph theory and SW+ML engineering, which might feel way too involved from a general data-science perspective.
-Fortunately, this understanding is not required for the usual day-to-day work with the existing high-level ForML operators.
+    At its core, the workflow internals are built around graph theory and SW+ML engineering principles, which might feel way too involved from a general data-science perspective.
+Fortunately, this level of detail is not required for the usual day-to-day work with the existing high-level ForML operators.

 .. toctree::